garylvov/learning-ROS-scripts/README.md

 3.)
 Switch to the /src/PROJECTNAME file and open up CMakeLists.txt

 4.)
-Append the following (delete the names of programs that you are not going to install):
+Append the following (delete the paths of programs that you are not going to use/install):

 catkin_install_python(PROGRAMS
   scripts/goalTurtleCreationTest.py